msalibian/PreferentialMovement/README.md

-Preferential Sampling with moving monitors
+Preferential Sampling with moving monitoring stations
 ================

 This repository is a companion resource to the paper "Modelling ocean temperatures from bio-probes under preferential sampling" (submitted), by Daniel Dinsdale and Matias Salibian-Barrera and it contains code to illustrate how to apply the methods discussed in that paper.